xxxMEMESCOEPxxx/Macara-Online-Chat/README.md

 # Macara-Online-Chat
 Macara Online Chat is a chat service that you can use to talk with friends and family across the internet!
-Just have them set up a server, port forward using Hamachi (you can find it here: https://www.vpn.net/), send you the IP Address that Hamachi gives you, and chat away!
+Just have them set up a server, create a free VPN using Hamachi (you can find it here: https://www.vpn.net/), send you the IP Address that Hamachi gives you, and chat away!

 Here is a great tutorial on how to set up Hamachi: